capawesome-team/capacitor-app-update/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 </p>

-> 🚧 This project is currently under active development and has not yet been sufficiently tested.
-It might be changed in backward-incompatible ways.

 This plugin supports retrieving app update information on **Android** and **iOS**.
 Additionally, this plugin supports [in-app updates](https://developer.android.com/guide/playcore/in-app-updates) on **Android**.